ManuelZierl/fellow/docs/configuration/index.md

 The main instruction Fellow will execute.
 Should be plain text or multiline YAML string.

+### `task_id`

+A unique identifier (UUID) for this specific run of Fellow.

+**Recommendation:** Normally, you should not set this manually.
+Let Fellow assign it automatically unless you have a specific need.

 ### `log`

 Controls whether output is saved to a file and how it is formatted.